 Tamannaah Shocks Everyone By Walking Out Of This Movie?

 Tamannaah ranks among the top actresses of the South Indian film industry.
 She has her own set of loyal fan base and has always maintained the right balance between the projects of the Tamil and Telugu film industries.
-The actress was previously seen in the movie Abhinethri 2, which released a few weeks ago.
+The actress was previously seen in Abhinethri 2, which released a few weeks ago.
 Her performance was widely appreciated by everyone.
 Now, the actress has some promising projects in the pipeline and reports had come out recently in connection with another film, with the actress as the leading lady.
 Now, some of the latest reports that have come out has shocked her fans.
 Read on to know more about this.

 Raju Gari Gadhi 3